anaxite/tgdp-asciidoc-templates/logging/template-logging.md

 | Property name | Description | Logstash type | Logstash type |
 | :---        | :----       |:----   |:----   |
 | This example row will give you an idea of what to put in this table csdb_appflow.api-guid| The unique API GUID from a <_company_> application flow.
 This information is extracted from the <apiGuid> element in the XML log| Choose One string integer float |BB31E8B6-88C8-4DEB-9529-8EFD7F680C0B |

+---

+> Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Logging) to give feedback on this template.